 Virtually all our clients ask about tipping on safari.
-Like anything to do with money, perspectives on gratuities are shaped by so many different factors, including your culture, the culture you are visiting, your personal relationship with cash, your expectations of service and prevailing social norms.
-It’s a complex issue so let’s start at the beginning:
+Like anything to do with money, perspectives on gratuities are shaped by so many different factors, including your culture, the culture you are visiting, your personal relationship with money, your expectations of service, and prevailing social norms.

 In Africa, it is customary – but not obligatory or mandatory – to give tips to service staff in gratitude and thanks for good service.
 Gratuities can be increased or decreased depending on the level of service you are given: a high tip for exceptional assistance or a low one for going-through-the-motions, just-doing-my-job mediocre service.

 This is hard to answer as it’s not a clear-cut issue for many travellers.
 To help answer the question of whether you should be tipping on safari, let’s look at it from:

 Travellers from the US generally come from a culture where tipping is the norm and expected, while those from Europe or Australia generally don’t, so are often unsure of how to tip on safari.

 Some would simply like to do away with tipping on safari altogether and add the money onto the final bill for a trip.
 Although this is a commendable idea, it’s hard to put into practice because a safari has so many moving parts.
 Also, would brilliant staff at one lodge sacrifice a good tip for average staff at another?